Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Material options

-Hot-dip galvanised steel (agricultural); marine grade 316 stainless (coastal, pool areas, washdown areas); hardened steel (high-security commercial)
+Hot-dip galvanized steel (agricultural); marine grade 316 stainless (coastal, pool areas); hardened steel (high-security commercial)

 Fixing method

-M8–M10 coach bolts (carriage bolts) through the gate with lock nuts — not wood screws; must be through-bolted for maximum resistance.
+M8–M10 coach bolts (carriage bolts) through the gate with lock nuts — not wood screws

 Padlock provision

-Heavy-duty padlock eyes on both the bolt and the strike plate — accommodate large-shackle padlocks (12mm–16mm shackle diameter)
+Heavy-duty padlock eyes accommodate large-shackle padlocks (12mm–16mm shackle diameter)

 Best for

-Farm entrance gates; security perimeter fencing; driveway double gates; industrial compound gates; container storage; commercial yard gates
+Farm entrance gates; security perimeter fencing; driveway double gates; industrial compound gates

 Maintenance

-Grease bolt channel annually with marine grease or WD-40; inspect coach bolt tightness every season; replace if gate movement causes strike misalignment
+Grease bolt channel annually; inspect coach bolt tightness every season

-3. Slide Lock Sizes — Complete Reference (Inches & Millimetres)
+4. Slide Lock Sizes — Complete Reference (Inches & Millimeters)

 Lock Type